Who We Are

 The Sabrana variety, belonging to a hybrid between O. ficus indica and O. lindheimeri has been extensively researched and found to be an incredibly temperature resilient, water efficient, sturdy and tall growing strain of Opuntia.

-Improved by the University of Nevada, Reno, and tested along side 14 other species of Opuntia under semi-arid land conditions, this particular strain “showed superior biomass productivity and dry matter content (DMC) useful for forage, fodder, or biofuel production.”
+Tested extensively by the University of Nevada, Reno, along side 14 other species of Opuntia under semi-arid land conditions, this particular strain “showed superior biomass productivity and dry matter content (DMC) useful for forage, fodder, or biofuel production.”
 (Neupane et al., 2024)

 Tissue Culture Micropropagation